-Climafibre uses sunflowers to develop a range of modular solutions for the fashion industry that support regenerative food systems, protect biodiversity and aid climate mitigation.
+Climafibre uses sunflowers to develop a range of modular solutions for the fashion industry that supports regenerative food systems, protects biodiversity and aids climate mitigation.

 What is fashion's place in a world that is rapidly running out of natural resources?

 The fashion industry's disastrous environmental impact is no secret.
 Unsustainable agricultural systems and contamination from synthetic fibres, dyes and finishes continuously pollute ecosystems and decimate biodiversity throughout the value chain whilst simultaneously perpetuating socio-economic injustices.
 Consumerism has fuelled the desire for fast fashion, which is reliant on the consumption of finite resources and intensive farming practices.
 Increasing amounts of fertilisers and pesticides are needed to meet these demands, degrading the soil, which inhibits regeneration, resulting in a loss of arable land.
 For fashion to have a future, there needs to be an imminent shift to regenerative practices that protect biodiversity and support agricultural food systems.

 Sunflowers are utilised as a part of regenerative agricultural systems and aid climate mitigation through soil remediation and boosting biodiversity above and below ground.
 Cultivated globally, sunflowers can be grown without fertilisers and can be companioned and rotated with other food crops.
 Sunflowers have extensive root systems, known as taproots, that penetrate deep into the soil, preventing it from compacting and helping to sequester carbon.
 This type of root system allows symbiotic relationships with beneficial bacteria, fungi and microbes to be formed, which provide the plant with nutrients and help prevent diseases, promoting healthy soils.
 Sunflowers can withstand drought and can grow in vastly varying ecosystems.
 Their natural resilience has made them a model for scientists studying climate change adaptation.